 Doing what we can to keep our patients happy and healthy is important to us.
 An annual wellness examination is recommended for all our furry patients to make sure they are healthy, make sure their teeth are growing properly, and to catch problems before they become serious.

-Spay & Neuter: Spay or neuter your rabbit at 4 to 6 months of age.
+Spay & Neuter: Spay or neuter your rabbit at 5 to 6 months of age.
 Spaying and neutering can help with certain aggressive behaviors or excessive scent marking.
-Additionally, testicular, uterine, and cervical cancer is very common in rabbits and easily prevented with spaying or neutering.
+Additionally, reproductive cancer is very common in rabbits and easily prevented with spaying or neutering.

 Loss of appetite and change in stools: Many rabbits will lose their appetite or have hard tiny stools when they are sick.
 If a rabbit goes more than 8-12 hours without eating or more than 4 hours without defecating, it needs to be seen by a veterinarian as soon as possible.
 We recommend having Oxbow Critical Care Herbivore or Emeraid Sustain on hand so that you can start giving your rabbit a high-fiber liquid diet by mouth as soon as possible.
 A veterinarian is better able to help a rabbit that has been getting the liquid diet than one that has been hungry and thirsty for a day or longer.